Part II

 Reflect:

-How does this knowing shift your sense of self?
+How does feeling this direct, systemic exchange shift your sense of self?

 Begin by sending kindness inward: